rubygarage/rubygarage.github.com/slides/automation-qa/rails-structure.markdown

 ### package-lock.json
 `package-lock.json` is automatically generated for any operations where npm modifies either the node_modules tree, or package.json.
 It describes the exact tree that was generated, such that subsequent installs are able to generate identical trees, regardless of intermediate dependency updates.

+--

+## `NPM` vs `Yarn`

+Yarn has a few differences from npm.
+First of all, Yarn caches all installed packages.
+Yarn is installing the packages simultaneously, and that is why Yarn is faster than NPM.
+They both download packages from npm repository.
+Yarn generates yarn.lock to lock down the versions of package’s dependencies by default.
+On the contrary, npm for this purpose offers `shrinkwrap` CLI command.

+### Problems with Yarn

+- Problems with installing native modules

+- Yarn doesn’t work with any node.js version older than 5

 ---